Georgia Commercial Financing: Logistics, Film, and Fortune 500s

 What are the strongest commercial real estate markets in Georgia?

-Atlanta dominates Georgia's commercial lending market across virtually every asset class.
-Within metro Atlanta, Buckhead and Midtown lead for office, the northern suburbs (Alpharetta, Roswell, Johns Creek along GA-400) are strong for mixed-use and medical office, and the I-285 perimeter ring has active industrial and retail markets.
-South of Atlanta, the Trilith/Fayetteville area is growing due to film industry demand.
-Savannah is the second-largest commercial market in the state, driven by port expansion and tourism.
-Augusta benefits from military presence (Fort Eisenhower), healthcare (Medical College of Georgia), and the annual Masters Tournament impact.
-Columbus and Macon have smaller but active markets for SBA-backed transactions and local investment.
+Atlanta leads across every asset class.
+Buckhead and Midtown are strongest for office.
+The GA-400 suburbs (Alpharetta, Roswell, Johns Creek) are active for mixed-use and medical office.
+The I-285 ring has strong industrial and retail markets.
+Trilith and Fayetteville are growing from film industry demand.
+Savannah is the second-largest market, driven by the port and tourism.
+Augusta benefits from Fort Eisenhower, healthcare, and the Masters Tournament.
+Columbus and Macon have active SBA and local investment markets.

 How does the film industry affect commercial lending in Georgia?